Data Import Format

 - [Guide to Portal Import](/developer-portal/guides/ingestion/portal-import-guide)

-The complete knowledge package should be a zip file containing the following structure:
+The complete knowledge package should be a folder containing the following structure:

 /package